rawls238/julia/doc/stdlib/base.rst

    .. code-block:: julia
        catch_backtrace()

-   Get the backtrace of the current exception, for use within ``catch`` blocks.
+   Get the backtrace of the current exception, for use within ``catch`` blocks only.
+Format and address lookup process    are the same as for ``backtrace``\ .

 .. function:: assert(cond)